-Ed studied politics and philosophy at the University of Sheffield (1987-91) and Essex University (1991-92) before undertaking doctoral reaearch on the problem of justice between generations at Warwick University (1994-98).
-After defending his PhD thesis on the topic of 'Intergenerational justice and climate change', he held teaching and research positions at the universities of Southampton (1997-1999), Keele (1999-2002), Lund (2002-04), and Birmingham (2004-06).
-He returned to Warwick in September 2006 as Assistant Professor (2006-07) and thereafter Associate Professor (2007-) in Politics and Political Theory.
-Ed has strong ties to research and teaching in Scandinavia and is a visiting researcher fellow at the Department of Government (Uppsala University) and The Institute of Future Studies (Stockholm).
+Ed studied politics and philosophy at Sheffield and Essex before undertaking doctoral research at Warwick University.
+After defending his PhD thesis in 1998 on the topic of 'intergenerational justice and climate change', he held teaching and research positions at the universities of Southampton, Keele, Lund, and Birmingham.
+He returned to Warwick in September 2006.
+Ed has strong research and teaching in Sweden and is a visiting researcher fellow at the Department of Government (Uppsala University) and The Institute of Future Studies (Stockholm).

-Ed is the author of (Edward Elgar) (2006, hardback) (2007, paperback) and he has published peer reviewed articles on variety of topics in global, intergenerational and environmental justice in journals such as Political Studies, Environmental Politics, International Theory, Journal of Global Ethics, The Monist, and Critical Review of International, Social, and Political Philosophy (CRISPP).
-A list of publications and citation information can be found here .and you can read his open access publications here.
+Ed has published peer reviewed articles on variety of topics in global, intergenerational and environmental justice in journals such as Political Studies, Environmental Politics, International Theory, Journal of Global Ethics, Journal of Applied Philosophy, The Monist, Res Publica, Social Theory and Practice, and Critical Review of International, Social, and Political Philosophy (CRISPP).
+A list of publications and citation information can be found here and you can read his open access publications here.

 Module director of the 30 CATS undergraduate module PO301: Issues in Political Theory and co-module director of the 30 CATS Masters Level module PO9A4: Normative Analysis.
 Ed is also Co-Director of the MA in Legal and Political Theory (terms 2 and 3).